CompEpigen/ChIPseq_workflows/Readme.md

   * `ChIPseq.cwl` - works with single or paired end standard ChIPseq data
   * `ChIPseq_spike_in.cwl` - same as above but with support for spike-in normalization
   * `CUTnRUN.cwl` - specialized version of the ChIPseq spike-in pipeline for CUT&RUN
+  * `ChIPmenmentaion.cwl` - works with single or paired end ChIPmentation data
-  * `ChIPmen_or_ACTseq.cwl` - works with single or paired end ChIPmentation or ACTseq data
+  * `ACTseq.cwl` - works with single or paired end ACTseq data

 They depend on subworkflows located in `./CWL/workflow_modules` and CommandLineTool wrapper located in `./CWL/tools`.